GenAI Client 1.2.1-SNAPSHOT API

 GenAI Client

 GenAI Client is a Java library designed for seamless integration with Generative AI providers.
-It offers foundational prompt management and embedding capabilities, enabling AI-powered features across Machai modules.
-The library simplifies interactions with AI services, supporting advanced use cases such as semantic search, automated content generation, and intelligent project assembly within the Machanism ecosystem.
+It offers foundational prompt management and embedding capabilities, enabling AI-powered features.
+The library simplifies interactions with AI services, supporting advanced use cases such as semantic search, automated content generation, and intelligent project assembly.

 Purpose and scope

-The library is intended for request-oriented workflows.
-Callers resolve a concrete provider from a model identifier, initialize it with runtime configuration, add instructions, prompts, files, URLs, or logged inputs, optionally register controlled local tools, execute the request, and then aggregate the returned usage metrics.
+The library is designed for request-scoped workflows.
+Applications resolve a concrete provider from a model identifier, initialize it with runtime configuration, add instructions, prompts, files, or URLs, optionally register controlled local tools, execute the request, and then aggregate usage metrics for logging and monitoring.

 Architecture overview